florisvb/braid_tunnel/README.md

 # Analysis Code

 Run `python ./setup.py install` to install the analysis package.
+The analysis package contains three modules:
+* braid_filemanager.py ----- for loading braidz files
+* braid_slicing.py --------- for slicing pandas dataframes in generically useful ways
+* braid_analysis_plots.py -- for generic analyses and plots

+### Notebooks

+This directory contains some example analyses that may be useful.